 Indexed universal life insurance offers cash value growth that is tied to the movement of an underlying index but does not participate in the market.

-Minimum and maximum crediting rates act as guardrails, which make indexed universal life less risky than variable universal life insurance, while potentially producing greater returns than fixed universal life insurance.
+Minimum and maximum interest crediting limits act as guardrails, which make indexed universal life less risky than variable universal life insurance, while potentially producing greater interest crediting than fixed universal life insurance.

 Indexed universal life benefits